 - ix.
 A methodology for assigning consistent and appropriate caseloads for care managers that ensures health, welfare, and safety for members.
 The caseload assignment methodology shall consider the following factors: population; acuity status mix; care manager qualifications, years of experience, and responsibilities; provision of support staff; location of care manager (community, MCP office, provider office);geographic proximity of care manager to members (if community based); and access to and capabilities of technology/IT systems. - iv.
 Contact Schedule.
 The MCP shall establish a contact schedule with the member based on his or her needs and facilitates ongoing communication with the member.
 When a gap in care and/or a need for follow-up is identified, the MCP shall take action (e.g., close the gap in care, arrange transportation, referral to disease management, referral to behavioral health, etc.) and update the care plan, as appropriate. - v.
 Special Populations.
-The MCP shall assess special populations identified by ODM (e.g., children with special health care needs who are not affiliated with an accountable care management entity, children in custody, justice involved, etc.) to determine if there is a need for care management.
-The MCP shall adhere to the care coordination requirements for children in custody in accordance with ODM's Guidance for Children in Custody with anticipated implementation in calendar year 2020. - vi.
+The MCP shall assess special populations identified by ODM (e.g., children with special health care needs who are not affiliated with an accountable care management entity, children in custody, justice involved, etc.) to determine if there is a need for care management. - vi.
 Care Management Status Indicators.
 A care management status will be assigned to each member who is care managed by the MCP regardless of stratification level: outreach and coordination, engaged, and inactive.
 A member shall only be assigned to one care management status and they are defined as follows: - 1.
 Outreach and coordination.
 This indicator is used when the MCP performs one or more of the following activities for a member: conducts outreach; educates the member; makes referrals for physical, behavioral, or social services; or provides service coordination (defined as a planned, active interaction between the MCP and any provider involved with the member). - 2.
 Engaged.
 A member is classified as engaged after the MCP completes an assessment and develops an individualized care plan.
 Ongoing, the engaged status can be used when the MCP is able to meet the frequency requirements for the member's contact schedule. - 3.
 Inactive.
 A member is regarded as inactive if the MCP has assigned a population stream and risk level but is unable to engage the member in care management and/or is not performing outreach and coordination activities for the member. - vii.
 Care Management Information Technology System.
 The MCP shall have a care management system that captures, at a minimum, the results of the assessment and the care plan content, including goals, interventions, outcomes, and completion dates.
 Members of the care management team who use the care management system shall also have access to, and meaningfully use, relevant data about the member (claims, prior authorization data) in order to coordinate and communicate care needs across providers and delivery systems.
 The MCP shall use information technology systems and processes to integrate the following data elements: enrollment data, care management data, claims, member services, 24/7 nurse advice line, prior authorization data, etc. in order to maximize internal MCP communications (e.g., the Utilization Management reviewer is able to see the care management risk level and the name of a care manager for a member) about a specific member.
 The MCP's system shall also have capability to make care management data available to the member, the PCP and specialists.